Faisalaziz/UI-UX/README.md

 HTML5 is quickly becoming the standard in terms of front-end coding, and as a web developer you definitely need to know how to code HTML5 websites.
 After almost two years of HTML5 coding, I have compiled this list of my favorites "best practices" with the hope that it will be as useful to you as it is to me.

+## Adaptation
+These coding standards are adapted and inspired by Google, Mozilla, IBM, coding standards and modified as per organizational need and requirement.

+## Contents
+- HTML Coding Conventions
+- CSS Coding Conventions

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Faisalaziz/UI-UX/edit/master/README.md) to maintain and preview the content for your website in Markdown files.